saeidmetvaei/Simulation-based-Optimization/README.md

 <br />

 * The Genetic Algorithm codes are available in the GA class. <br />
-     **     The chromosome class is where the chromosomes used in the GA class are defined.
+     **     The chromosome class is used in the GA class to define chromosomes.

  <br />

-* The Scenario class contains simulation codes that serve as the fitness function for evaluating the GA chromosome.
+* The Scenario class contains simulation codes that simulates an R&M plan produced by GA.
 Simphony.Net is used to create this class. <br />
-     **     To define the only resource used in simulation, the Technecian class is provided. <br />
+     **     The Technician class is utilized to model personnel resources. <br />
-     **     The Simulation entities are defined in the RepairTasks class. <br />
+     **     The RepairTasks class is used to define R&M tasks as simulation entities. <br />
-     **     The Cost class is used to make simulation calculations easier.
+     **     The Cost class is used to calculate cost functions.